Cedar City, Utah

 An overview of Utah

+There are 53 general hospitals and 53 health centers that provide care for 3,220,176 Utah residents.
+The top three hospitals in the state are considered to be Utah Valley Hospital, Lads Hospital, and Lakeview Hospital.
+The quality of life enjoyed by the average Utah citizen is ranked 4th nation-wide.
+Additionally, Utah is ranked 9th by healthcare standards.
 Based on natural beauty, Utah ranks 49th in the nation.
-The state of Utah has 53 hospitals and 53 health centers, providing care to a population of 3,220,176.
-The three highest ranked hospitals in Utah are Utah Valley Hospital, Lds Hospital, and Lakeview Hospital.
 The state of Utah has a cost of living index of 98.2 where a score of 100 is the national average, and anything below 100 is considered less expensive than the national average.
 The state has a grocery index rating of 98.5 and a housing index rating of 93.6.
-In terms of personal well-being, Utah ranks 9th in healthcare and 4th in quality of life compared to other states.

 Social demographics of the state

-In terms of diversity, Utah ranks 44th in the nation.
-In the last presidential election 27% of Utah residents voted Democrat and 46% voted Republican.
-In Utah, 53% of the population attend some form of religious service and there are 5,557 different congregations.
+During the latest presidential election, 46% voted for the Republican candidate while 27% voted for the Democratic candidate.
+In terms of religion, 53% of Utah residents attend religious services among the 5,557 different congregations that are available in the state.
 The top three non-Christian denominations in the state are Jewish-<1%, Muslim-<1%, and Buddhist-<1%, with the most common Christian denominations consisting of Evangelical Protestant-7%, Mainline Protestant-6%, and Historically Black Protestant-1%.
 In Utah there are 34 masonic lodges.
-The median age in the state is 31, and 21% of the population is over the age of 55.
+In Utah, 21% of the population is over the age of 55.
+The median age in the state is 31.
+In terms of diversity, Utah ranks 44th in the nation.

 State-wide weather information

-The average amount of precipitation peaks during the month of March at around 4.09 inches.
-On average, the state receives 1.12 inches of precipitation a month.
 Utah experiences an average humidity rating of about 52%.
 The highest monthly average humidity rating is 75% in the month of December.
-The average temperature in the winter falls to around 28°F. During the winter, the average high temperature peaks at around 60°F during the month of February.
-In the winter months, the average low temperature falls to around 3°F during the month of January.
-The average temperature in the summer rises to around 70°F. Over the summer months the average high temperature peaks at around 101°F during the month of July.
-The average low summer temperature is around 35°F in the month of June.
-The average air quality index rating in Utah is 51.3 AQI.
-The highest seasonal air quality index rating occurs in the month of July with a rating of 74.0 AQI.
-While residents of Utah mostly enjoy pleasant conditions, it's important to be aware of inclement weather as well, which in Utah can include earthquakes and tornados.
+On average, Utah has an air quality index rating of around 51.3 AQI.
+The average air quality index rating peaks in the month of July with a rating of around 74.0 AQI.
+The average temperature in the winter falls to around 28F.
+The average high winter temperature is around 60F in the month of February.
+In the winter months, the average low temperature falls to around 3F during the month of January.
+During the summer, the average temperature in Utah is around 70F.
+The average high summer temperature is around 101F in the month of July.
+The average low summer temperature is around 35F in the month of June.
+On average, the state receives 1.12 inches of precipitation a month.
+The most precipitation occurs in March with an average of 4.09 inches of precipitation a month.
+While residents of Utah mostly enjoy pleasant conditions, it's important to be aware of inclement weather as well, which in Utah can include earthquakes and tornadoes.

 Wildlife to be found in Utah

 The state of Utah has a diverse array of plant and animal life.
-Local plant life can consist of joshua tree, chokecherry, cottonwood, and sego lily.
-While venturing throughout the state, you might see animals such as the black-tailed jackrabbit, the black-tailed jackrabbit, the abert's squirrel, or the canada lynx.
+Local plant life can consist of Joshua tree, Utah oak, sego lily, and hawthorn.
+While venturing throughout the state, you might see animals such as the Belding's ground squirrel, the gunnison's prairie dog, the black-tailed jackrabbit, or the brown (grizzly) bear.
 The state animal of Utah is the the wapiti elk.